 The navigation controls are at the upper left of your screen and are described as follows:

 - Click Initial view to return to the initial camera position.

 - Click - to zoom out.

 - You can also use your mouse and scroll wheel to zoom in and zoom out, or press and hold the middle mouse button and move down or up to zoom in or out.

 - Click Pan to pan.
 Click and hold the left mouse button and drag the scene in the direction you want to move it.
 You can also pan by using the arrow keys on the keyboard.

 - Click Rotate to rotate.
 Click and hold the left mouse button and drag the scene in the direction you want to rotate and tilt it.

-The black triangle in the upper right of the tool indicates which tool is selected.
+The black triangle at the upper right of the tool indicates the tool is selected.